OutSystems/docs-support/src/enterprise/maintenance/moving-os-infra-newactiv.md

 1. Pause all deployments to the Production environment.
 Development activities within an environment other than Production may continue.

-1. For all environments that have licenses from activation code BBB, restore all license files with those backed up in step 3 above.
+1. For all environments that have licenses from Activation Code BBB, restore all license files with those backed up in step 3 above.

     a.
 In Service Center for each particular environment, go to **Administration** -> **Licensing**, and choose **Upload a new License**.
 Upload each environment’s backed up license file.

     b.
-Confirm that the activation code displayed is the old activation code AAA.
+Confirm that the Activation Code displayed is the old Activation Code AAA.

     ![](images/move-infra-rollback-lt.png)